Home Insurance Glossary of Terms

 Joint proposer

-If there are two people wanting to insure a property such as a husband and wife.
+If there are two people wanting to insure a property or contents, such as a husband and wife.

 Key care or key cover

-An optional extra providing cover for lost and stolen keys.
+An optional extra that covers lost and stolen keys.

 Landslip

 When the ground around your property slides downwards.
-Often caused as a result of excessive rain causing soil or rock slip.
+Often caused by too much rain causing soil or rock slip.

-A building of historical or architectural interest that can only be altered with agreement of the Department of the Environment.
+A building of historical or architectural interest.
+It can only be changed if agreed by the Department of the Environment.

 Locks